 Student Loan Lenders on Credible

-Credible currently has six different private student loan lenders on their platform.
-They are: Citizens Bank, College Ave, iHelp, EdVestinU, Raise, Discover, SunTrust, and Sallie Mae.
+Credible currently has eight different private student loan lenders on their platform.
+They are: Ascent, Citizens Bank, Custom Choice, College Ave, EdVestinU, INvestEd, MEFA, and Sallie Mae.

 Despite the clear advantages to using Credible to find student loans, there are a few major disadvantages that any potential borrower should understand.

 First, Credible only offers private student loans.
 If you are going to borrow money for college, step number one should be to borrow federal loans.
-The federal loans have far better borrower protections and repayment options.
+Federal loans have far better borrower protections and repayment options.
 In fact, we encourage people to avoid private student loans if at all possible.

 Second, Credible is limited in the lenders that they work with.
 Because Credible only has a fraction of the student loan lenders in their marketplace, borrowers would still be wise to look at other lenders as well, rather than just relying upon the results from their Credible application.

 Finally, one of the disadvantages of Credible is that the time their process saves could result in missing out on some valuable information.
 When you apply for a student loan you typically visit the website of a lender and may call their customer service to have a question or two answered.
 Though these steps are a bit more time-consuming, it offers a potential customer valuable information about a company.
 Is the website helpful, informative, and easy to navigate?
 What are the wait times like to get a question answered?
 Are their employees well-trained and easy to reach?
 Going through these steps could help a borrower avoid doing business with a company that doesn’t feel right.

 Credible is definitely unique in the student loan world.

 Because shopping around is essential to getting the best deal on a private student loan, Credible is a good option because they make shopping around very quick and easy.